PatrykKukula/pv-calculator/README.md

 ## Testing

 Application is tested with JUnit5 and Mockito for various scenarios.
 Dozens of tests are implemented to provide application reliability.

+## CI/CD

+CI/CD is applied with GitHub Actions.
+Workflow run's all the tests, caching Maven dependencies, building JAR file and deploying application on Render server via Render API.

 # Navigation through application